shajunxing/quickjs-ffi/README.md

 If C function arguments length is fixed, `nfixedargs` must be null, or be the number of fixed arguments.

-Primitive types are representated by short string literals according to `libffi`'s type definition, I renamed some of it to more C friendly, and also added some, see `primitive_types` in `quickjs-ffi.js` for details. **Note:** All C pointers are `pointers`, they are actually memory addresses. but `char *` can be represented by `string`, and will automatically inbox/outbox with JS string, inbox is not safe and may cause pointer oob, you know that, so do it at your own risk.
-C complex type is not yet supported.
+Primitive types are representated by short string literals according to `libffi`'s type definition, I added more C friendly ones, see `primitiveTypes` in `quickjs-ffi.js` for details. **Note:** All C pointers are `pointers`, they are actually memory addresses. but `char *` can be represented by `string`, and will automatically inbox/outbox with JS string, inbox is not safe and may cause pointer oob, you know that, so do it at your own risk.
+C complex type is not yet implemented.

 Structure types are represented by array of primitive types.
 Nested structures must be defined by nested array, but putting/getting element values must be flattened, which means all structure's primitive elements, are in natural order, eg. 'depth first' order.